Top 4 Hoi An Nightlife Guides

 Lanterns in Hoi An Town

 Evenings in Hoi An are a sparkling time when lanterns are all lit up.
-If you’re up for a night time shopping, you can cross the bridge over to An Hoi island where a night market sets up selling everything from silk lanterns, stone pictures to beaded necklaces.
+If you are up for a night time shopping, you can cross the bridge over to An Hoi island where a night market sets up selling everything from silk lanterns, stoned pictures to beaded necklaces.
 Hoi An Night Market really seems to universally appeal to people from anywhere, it is truly one of the most interesting beautiful night markets.
-Always bargain with the shop owners for buying gifts with the reasonable prices.
+You just have to remember to bargain with the shop owners for buying gifts with the reasonable prices.

 2. Music, bars, pubs